markdgoodrich/GardenBox/README.md

 ```
 nohup python Gardenbox.py Username IP.address ~/Path/To/Folder &
 ```
-`Username` is the username for your computer destination computer, `IP.address` is the IP address of that computer, and `~/Path/To/Folder` is the directory where you want your exported data files.
+where `Username` is the username for your computer destination computer, `IP.address` is the IP address of that computer, and `~/Path/To/Folder` is the directory where you want your exported data files.
 As an example, assume your username is 'owner1', your IP address is 192.168.0.100, and you want to store your data in '~/Documents/GardenBox/Data_Text', then you would type:
 ```
 nohup python GardenBox.py owner1 192.168.0.100 ~/Documents/GardenBox/Data_Text &